verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 This document shows you how to integrate OpenSearch with other OCNE components.

 ## Ingress
 Ingress exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by the rules defined on the Ingress resource.
-Please refer to [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for more details.
+For more information, see [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

-#### Create Ingress to Forward Requests to OpenSearch and OpenSearch Dashboards
+#### Create an ingress to forward requests to OpenSearch and OpenSearch Dashboards

-The following example creates two `Ingress` resources to forward requests to the `OpenSearch` and `OpenSearch Dashboards` backends.
-It utilizes cert-manager ingress annotations to generate a TLS certificate for the endpoint signed by the `my-cluster-issuer` ClusterIssuer.
+The following example creates two `Ingress` resources to forward requests to the `OpenSearch` and `OpenSearch Dashboards` back ends.
+It uses cert-manager ingress annotations to generate a TLS certificate for the endpoint signed by the `my-cluster-issuer` ClusterIssuer.

-These instructions assume the following:
+The following instructions assume:

-1. Cert Manager is installed, and a ClusterIssuer named `my-cluster-issuer` has been created.
+- cert-manager is installed and a ClusterIssuer `my-cluster-issuer` has been created.
-2. The `OpenSearch` and `OpenSearch Dashboards` are installed in the `logging` namespace.
+- The `OpenSearch` and `OpenSearch Dashboards` are installed in the `logging` namespace.
-3. The OpenSearch instance is listening on the default port `9200`, and OpenSearch Dashboards are listening on the default port `5601`.
+- The OpenSearch instance is listening on the default port `9200` and OpenSearch Dashboards are listening on the default port `5601`.
-4. Ingress Controller is installed in the `ingress-nginx` namespace, with a hostname of os.10.0.0.1.nip.io.
+- An ingress controller is installed in the `ingress-nginx` namespace with the hostname `os.10.0.0.1.nip.io`.

    {{<clipboard >}}
    <div class="highlight">